 The building consists of a cylindrical structure preceded by a portico with Corinthian columns supporting the pediment; the original inscription with the dedication to Agrippa is preserved on the frieze.
 The large circular cell is surrounded by thick masonry walls and by eight large pylons on which the weight of the characteristic hemispherical concrete dome is distributed, larger than that of St. Peter's Basilica.
 What is most surprising about the architecture of the Pantheon is its size: the height of the building is equal to the diameter of the dome, just over 43 meters, a feature that reflects the classic canons of Roman architecture.

 The dome features sunken panels, or coffer, in five rings of 28 (a number considered perfect because it is given by the sum 1+2+3+4+5+6+7).
 In the center opens an oculus of 8.92 meters in diameter, which is the only natural sources of light in the interior.
 In the summer solstice, the ray of sun that enters the large eye of the dome projects a huge luminous disk on the floor, with a diameter equal to that of the oculus.
 During storms, a drainage system below the floor, made of 22 drainage holes, handles the rain that falls through the oculus.
 Circles and squares form the unifying theme of the interior design.

 On the day of Pentecost, every year, a rain of rose petals falls from the oculus at the end of the Corpus Christi celebration.

-Reservation is mandatory on Saturdays and Sundays, at least one day in advance.
+Reservation required on Saturdays, Sundays and public holidays (at least one day in advance)